WebFiori/docs/middleware.md

 ## Command Line Utility

 The framework comes with a command which can be used to create middleware skeleton.
-The command can be issued in the terminal by typing `php webfiori create --c=middleware`.
+The command can be issued in the terminal by typing `php webfiori create:middleware`.
 The process will prompt for all attributes of the middleware and create the template.
 Later on, the developer have to write the actual code that will be executed by the middleware.

 <img alt="Create middleware using CLI." src="assets/images/middleware-cli.gif">